How to connect MC4 Connectors and MC4 Extension Cables

 Wiring MC4 Equipped Modules in Series:

 If you have two or more solar modules to wire in series, the MC4 connectors make it very simple.
 Take a look at the first module and you'll notice that it has two wires extending from the junction box.
 One wire is the DC positive (+) and the other is the DC negative (-).
-Generally, the male MC4 connector is associated with the positive lead and the female connector is associated with the negative lead.
+Generally, the female MC4 connector is associated with the positive lead and the male connector is associated with the negative lead.
 This may not always be the case, so it's always a good idea to look at the markings on the junction box or test the polarity with a digital volt meter.
 A series connection is when you wire the modules together by connecting the positive lead on one module to the negative lead on another module.
 The male connector will snap directly into the female connector.
 Here's a simple diagram illustrating this.

 As you can see, the two modules are now connected together by the two leads.
 This increases the voltage of the circuit.
 For example, if your modules are rated for 18 volts at maximum power (Vmp), then two of them connected in series will measure 36 Vmp.
 If you connected three modules in series, the total Vmp would be 54 volts.
 The current at max power (Imp) will be constant when wiring a series circuit.